 How do migrants get asylum status in the EU?

 The ban on mass "push-backs" - also known as "non-refoulement" - is an EU principle.
 In some cases it has not been respected, however.
-Before the Libya uprising the Italian government of Silvio Berlusconi routinely prevented migrant boats coming ashore, without processing asylum seekers.
-Greece has been accused of similar actions in the past.
+Greece, overburdened with asylum seekers, has been accused of refusing to let in some groups of migrants.

 Under EU rules, an asylum seeker has the right to food, first aid and shelter in a reception centre.
 They should get an individual assessment of their needs.
 They can apply for asylum after giving fingerprints and being interviewed by a trained case worker.
 They may be granted asylum by the authorities at "first instance".
 If unsuccessful they can appeal against the decision in court, and may win.